Blockers (film): Plot

-Single mother Lisa Decker drops off her young daughter, Julie, for her first day of kindergarten.
-She watches on as Julie is befriended by two other girls, Kayla and Sam.
-Kayla's father Mitchell and Sam's father Hunter introduce themselves and become close friends after seeing the bond between their children.
+Single mother Lisa takes her young daughter, Julie, to her first day of kindergarten.
+She watches as Julie is befriended by two other girls, Kayla and Sam.
+Kayla's father Mitchell and Sam's father Hunter introduce themselves and the three become close friends after seeing the bond between their children.

-Twelve years later, Julie shares with Kayla and Sam that she plans to lose her virginity to her boyfriend Austin at prom.
+Twelve years later, Julie shares with Kayla and Sam that she plans to lose her virginity to her boyfriend Austin on their upcoming prom night.
 Kayla pledges to do so as well, though on a casual basis with her lab partner, Connor.
-Sam, a closeted lesbian unsure about her feelings, also joins the pact and arranges to attend the prom with the harmless Chad.
+Sam, a closeted lesbian who is unsure about her feelings, also joins the pact and arranges to attend the prom with the harmless Chad.

 Lisa throws a pre-party for the parents and kids.
-The girls then head to the prom, texting each other about their sex pact.
+The girls and their dates then head to the prom, texting each other about their sex pact.
 The three parents hear Julie's laptop and intercept the messages.
 Hunter deciphers their emoji codes and uncovers their plan.
-Lisa and Mitchell rush to stop their daughters; Hunter tries to dissuade them from interfering and shares his intuition that Sam is gay, but upon seeing her force herself to kiss Chad, he joins them to stop her from doing something she doesn't want to do.
+Lisa and Mitchell rush to stop their daughters; Hunter tries to dissuade them from interfering and shares his intuition that Sam is gay, but upon seeing her force herself to kiss Chad, he becomes determined to stop her from doing something she doesn't want to do.

 Having been told that the after-party would be at Austin's house, the parents go there but find only Austin's parents Ron and Cathy engaging in sex games.
 Ron reveals that the after-party is at a lake house but refuses to give the address.
-The trio realizes that Mitchell's wife Marcie may have it and return to his house.
-They retrieve the address against Marcie's wishes, who supports their daughter's right to privacy, but are unable to catch them when the cops show up.
+The trio realizes that Mitchell's wife Marcie may have it and retrieve the address against her wishes, as she supports Kayla's right to make her own decisions.
+However, the parents are unable to catch their daughters when the partygoers disperse to avoid the police.

-As the group struggles to track down their daughters, it becomes clear that each parent has their own motivation: Mitchell is in denial over his daughter growing up, Hunter feels guilty for neglecting Sam during his bitter separation from her mother, who cheated on him, and Lisa is struggling to let go of her only child and is offended by Julie's plans to go to distant UCLA with Austin rather than a closer college she wanted; this point is proven when an angry Julie reveals she's only going to UCLA to get away from Lisa's clingyness.
+As the group struggles to find their daughters, it becomes clear that each parent has their own motivation: Mitchell is in denial over his daughter growing up, Hunter feels guilty for neglecting Sam during his bitter divorce from her cheating mother, and Lisa is struggling to let go of her only child who secretly plans to leave for UCLA against her wishes; Lisa is confronted with this when Julie angrily states that she's going to UCLA to get away from Lisa's clinginess.